 Acupuncture is a unique therapeutic method involving the insertion of extremely thin steel acupuncture needles into acu-points along the meridians to prevent and treat a variety of ailments.
 While the insertion of needles is an important component of acupuncture, acupuncture treatments without the use of needles can be performed done by manually stimulating the acu-points via acupressure.

-Conditions commonly treated with acupuncture include (but are not limited to):
+Conditions commonly treated with acupuncture include:

 - Joint and muscular pain (neck, low-back, shoulder etc..)

 - Back pain in pregnancy